Course Outline

 Description

-This Work-Integrated Learning course is essential preparation for professional practice as a dietitian.
+This Work Integrated Learning course is essential preparation for professional practice as a dietitian.
 Under the supervision of an experienced supervisor, you will demonstrate skills and competencies in nutrition and dietetic workplace settings.
-They include medical nutrition therapy, public health nutrition and food service systems.
-You must complete a minimum of 45 full-time equivalent days rostered over one or more placement blocks.
-Academic staff allocate placement.
-This placement is a component of the total required for professional accreditation of 100 days.
+Settings include medical nutrition therapy, public health nutrition and food service systems.
+Academic staff allocate placement dates and settings and you must complete a minimum of 45 full-time equivalent days scheduled over one or more placement blocks.
+This placement contributes towards the total 100 days of placement required for professional accreditation.

 How will this course be delivered?